Azure/c-pal/win32/devdoc/gballoc_ll_win32heap.md

 MOCKABLE_FUNCTION(, int, gballoc_ll_init, void*, params);
 ```

 `gballoc_ll_init` initializes the module by storing a HANDLE to a heap in a global variable. `params` exists as a placeholder and is ignored.
+This function is not thread-safe.

 **SRS_GBALLOC_LL_WIN32HEAP_02_001: [** `gballoc_ll_init` shall call `HeapCreate(0,0,0)` and store the returned heap handle in a global variable. **]**